DFE-Digital/apply-for-qualified-teacher-status/docs/application-forms.md

 ### Awarded

-Only if the application passes the assessment and verification stage can the assessor award QTS to the applicant.
+Only if the application passes the assessment and verification stage can the assessor confirm QTS to the applicant.

 ### Declined